 From an administrator’s perspective, you will need to create user IDs for each user that requires access to the Microsoft cloud services that you have subscribed to.
 Azure AD generates a temporary password for each new user, along with each user’s user ID, so they can sign in to cloud services that you have assigned those licenses to.
 You can think of user IDs as being similar to standard on-premises user accounts in that you can assign different levels of permissions or roles to each user ID in your directory.

-By default, the user ID specified by the person who initially created your organizations Microsoft Azure AD tenant will automatically be granted global administrator permissions so that they have full access to set up the tenant.
+By default, the user ID specified by the person who created your organization’s directory will automatically be granted global administrator permissions so that user has full access to directory resources such as users and groups.
 For more information about global administrator permissions, see Assigning administrator roles.

-The act of subscribing to a Microsoft cloud service such as Windows Intune or Microsoft Office 365 for the first time automatically creates a Microsoft Azure AD tenant that makes it possible for you to administer a single set of user accounts across one or more Microsoft cloud services that your organization has subscribed to.
+The act of subscribing to a Microsoft cloud service such as Microsoft Intune or Microsoft Office 365 for the first time automatically creates an Azure directory that makes it possible for you to administer a single set of user accounts across one or more Microsoft cloud services that your organization has subscribed to.
 For more information, see What is an Azure AD directory?.

 During the sign-up process you must specify: